nubot-nudt/LCR-Net/data/README.md

 # Preparation before training and test

-This repo currently offers support for KITTI, KITTI360, Apollo, MulRan, and Oxford datasets for continuous registration testing; KITTI and KITTI360 for closed-loop registration testing; and KITTI and Oxford for loop detection testing.
+This repo currently offers support for KITTI, KITTI360, Apollo, MulRan, and Ford campus datasets for continuous registration testing; KITTI and KITTI360 for closed-loop registration testing; and KITTI and Ford campus for loop detection testing.

 Change output path `_C.output_root` to your preferred path.
 Logs, trained snapshots, processed features will be saved in this path.